 One of the greatest things in the North is the outstanding density of public fireplaces, shelters and wilderness huts.
 If you have never visited Finland or Sweden this concept will certainly amaze you.

-No matter if you just want to stop by with your camper to grill that fish you cached or just headed off for your survival trip into the wild – Scandinavia got you covered if you know where to look.
+No matter if you just want to stop by with your camper to grill that fish you caught or just headed off for your survival trip into the wild – Scandinavia got you covered if you know where to look.
 And we will show you exactly how to train your gaze.

 Keep in mind that there are different places for different needs.
 The most elaborated places are open wilderness huts but often a simple shelter with a grill and fireplace will serve your needs more then enough.
 The majority of the places – exactly those that are not easy to find – are built mainly for the use of the local communities or as fishing huts.
 That does not mean that they can’t be used but there are mostly no signs or map entries that prompt you in the right direction.